-When an active metal at ambient is placed or forced into an anodic state galvanically or from the environment, its protection mechanisms 'kick-in', as the metal begins to generate additional protective oxide to compensate.
-When a nobler metal becomes cathodic, its passive layer may tend to thin out or dissolve slightly, or it may begin stripping away since its protection requirements are reduced.
-In some instances, when metal ions are available in the local solution whose reduction potential is greater than that of the couple and that of water, plating or metallization onto the cathode surface can occur (the Standard Electrode Potential for the reduction of water is -0.83V; $2H_2O + 2e^- \rightarrow H_2 + 2OH^-$).
-It should be noted that visual and microscopic examination of the exposed sample surfaces on all four metals evaluated in both test solutions revealed no signs pitting, recession, plating, surface growth, degradation, discoloration or any other anomalies.
+In general, when an active metal is placed into an anodic state whether galvanic or environmental, its protection mechanisms will 'kick-in', as the metal begins to generate additional oxide to counteract the oxidizing effects.
+In a galvanic couple situation, the passive layer on the cathodic member may actually start dissolving since its protection requirements are moderated as the presence of anodic member stabilizes and relaxes the cathode's self-protective attributes.
+In some instances, if metal ions are available in the local solution whose reduction potential becomes greater than that of the couple and that of water, plating or metallization onto the cathode surface can occur (the Standard Electrode Potential for the reduction of water is $-0.83V \dots 2H_2O + 2e^- \longrightarrow H_2 + 2OH^-$).